 Fort Bragg Housing:

 Military housing at Fort Bragg is privatized.
-On post housing is provided in several different neighborhoods and communities and is managed by Corvias Military Living
+On post housing is offered in 10 different neighborhoods.
+Each unique community has its own Neighborhood Manager and a dedicated maintenance team, along with amenities for residents such as playgrounds, picnic areas, and Community Centers.
+Housing on Fort Bragg is managed by Corvias Military Living

 Fort Bragg is right outside of Fayetteville, NC in Cumberland County.
 Fort Bragg is very large and covers approximately 250 square miles within 4 different counties making it a very city-like post.
 Nearby towns surrounding the post include Spring Lake, Sanford, Southern Pines, Aberdeen, Raeford, and Hope Mills, NC.